navdeepjaswal/VirtualVendingMachine/README.md

 # Virtual Vending Machine

-A Virtual Vending Machine made using Java Swing.
+A Virtual Vending Machine designed using Java Swing.
 The gif below shows the output.

 ![](Output.gif)